The government legally acquired Standard Gauge Railway (SGR), the Supreme Court has ruled.

 On the other hand, they agreed with Supreme Court judge Isaac Lenaola, who first heard the case before the High Court, and expunged the contract submitted by Busia Senator Okiya Omtatah as evidence in the case.

-The five judges noted that SGR was not the first project in which the government has intervened and undertaken direct government-to-government procurement.
+The five judges said SGR was not the first project in which the government has intervened and undertaken direct government-to-government procurement.

 In 2013, they said, with the impending General Election and due to constitutional timelines, the Independent Electoral and Boundaries Commission was embroiled in legal battles over the procurement of voting materials.
 This led to government intervention as was eventually argued in the resulting presidential election petition.